pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

 }
 ```

-Open your app in [http://localhost:8080](http://localhost:8080) (don't forget to run <code>npm run serve</code> before that!) and you'll see some the images being displayed right from reddit's /r/wallpapers !
+Open your app in [http://localhost:8080](http://localhost:8080) (don't forget to run <code>npm run serve</code> before that!) and you'll see some the images being displayed right from reddit's /r/wallpapers!

 #### Adding infinite scroll
-Right now, we can see only a few wallpapers.
+Right now, we can only see a few wallpapers.
 Let's add [angular2-infinite-scroll](https://www.npmjs.com/package/angular2-infinite-scroll) to our application to make use of the pagination.
 Here's how you can do it:

 1. Open your terminal and add it as a dependency to your project.
 ```bash